-The Company's annual goodwill impairment analysis performed during the fourth quarter of fiscal 2022 included a quantitative analysis of Kidoz Ltd. reporting unit (consisting of intangible assets (Note 5) and goodwill).
-The reporting unit has a carrying amount of \$4,176,027 (December 31, 2022 - \$4,448,896) as at June 30, 2023.
-The Company performed a discounted cash flow analysis for Kidoz Ltd. for the year ended December 31, 2022.
+The Company's annual goodwill impairment analysis performed during the fourth quarter of fiscal 2023 included a quantitative analysis of the Kidoz Ltd. reporting unit (consisting of intangible assets (Note 5), and goodwill).
+The reporting unit has a carrying amount of \$3,798,014 (December 31, 2023 - \$4,312,461) as at March 31, 2024.
+The Company performed a discounted cash flow analysis for Kidoz Ltd. for the year ended December 31, 2023.
 These discounted cash flow models included management assumptions for expected sales growth, margin expansion, operational leverage, capital expenditures, and overall operational forecasts.
 The Company classified these significant inputs and assumptions as Level 3 fair value measurements.
-Based on the annual impairment test described above there was no additional impairment determined for fiscal 2023 or 2022.
+Based on the annual impairment test described above there was no additional impairment determined for fiscal 2023 or fiscal 2022.

-7. Content and software development assets:
+7. Software technology development costs:

-Since the year ended December 31, 2014, the Company has been developing software technology and content for our business.
-This software technology and content includes the continued development of the KIDOZ Safe Ad Network, the KIDOZ Kid-Mode Operating System, and the KIDOZ publisher SDK, development of Trophy Bingo, a social bingo game, the license, the development of the Rooplay Platform and the development of the Rooplay Originals games.
+The Company develops software technology for our business.
+This software technology includes the continued development of the KIDOZ Safe Ad Network, the KIDOZ Kid-Mode Operating System, the Kidoz Shield, and the KIDOZ publisher SDK.